Lumberjack World Championship: Women's boom run

+Jill and Jill

+A bucking contest where teams of two women compete against one another for the best time in cutting through a 20 in white pine log.
+Starting cuts of no more than 1/2 in deep, in order to set the teeth of the saw, are allowed.
+Timing starts on the signal "go" and ends when the block is severed.
+Logs must be cut completely through.

+The world record for the Jill and Jill competition was set in 2017 by Sephanie Naud and Janet Walker with a time of 9:81 seconds.

 Men's events

 Underhand block chop

 Using a five-pound single-bit axe, competitors chop through a horizontal aspen log 12 in in diameter and 28 in long.
 Timing begins on the signal "go" and ends when the log is severed.

 A new world record was set in 2006 by Jason Wynyard with a time of 15.94.

 In 2007, competitors moved from the underhand chop to the standing block chop for one continuous timed event known as the endurance event.

 Standing block chop

 Using a five-pound single-bit axe, competitors chop through a vertical standing aspen log 12 in in diameter and 28 in long.
 Timing begins on the "go" signal and ends when the log is severed.
 This event was combined with the men's underhand chop as the endurance or combination event in 2007.
 Competitors moved from the underhand chop to the standing block chop for one continuous timed event.

 The world record for the standing block chop is 12.33 seconds set by Jason Wynyard from New Zealand in 2007.

 Springboard chop

 This event combines the skills of the chopper and the high climber.
 Out in the forest this technique enables a working lumberjack to reach softer wood above the tough and knotty base of a tree marked for cutting.
 Contestants climb a height of nine feet using two springboard placements and chop through a 12 in aspen log mounted on the top of the spar pole.

 Dave Bolstad set a new world record of 41.15 in 2003 besting his previous world record time of 41.63 in 2001.

 Single buck

 A single sawyer uses a one-man bucking saw to cut through a 20 in white pine log for the best time.

 Dion Lane set a new world record in 2006 with a time of 10.78 seconds.